-This variable ensures that the previous hard link installed in Section 6.9, "Gawk-5.2.2" is updated here.
+The building system will not recreate the hard link gawk-5.3.0 if it already exists.
+Remove it to ensure that the previous hard link installed in Section 6.9, "Gawk-5.3.0" is updated here.

 The installation process already created awk as a symlink to gawk, create its man page as a symlink as well: